 When hiring a water mitigation contractor, choosing an experienced, reputable company is important.
 Here are the key credentials to look for:

-- Guarantee – Choose a company that stands behind their work with written guarantees to give you peace of mind.
+Guarantee: Choose a company that stands behind its work with written guarantees to give you peace of mind.

 Doing your due diligence ensures you select qualified water damage mitigation professionals with the expertise to restore your property after water damage properly.